vyom-devgan/ASL-Alphabet-Education-Tool/README.md

 ## Overview

-The ASL Translator is an innovative, AI-powered educational tool designed to empower the Deaf and Hard-of-Hearing community while teaching American Sign Language (ASL) to children.
-Our system translates ASL gestures into English text in real-time and supports bidirectional translation (ASL-to-text and text-to-ASL).
+The ASL Alphabet Education Tool is an innovative, AI-powered educational tool designed to empower the Deaf and Hard-of-Hearing community while teaching American Sign Language (ASL) to children.
+Our system translates ASL alphabets into English text in real-time (ASL-to-text).
 The project features a simple, kid-friendly interface with three interactive modes: **Learn**, **Freemode**, and **Play**.
 This initiative aligns with our commitment to accessibility and inclusivity and is built with a robust technology stack to ensure high performance and scalability.

 ## Features